mwi-kali/Bank-Institution-Term-Deposit-Predictive-Model/README.md

 Recall: 0.1703

 ## Conclusion
+The model has been chosen based on the accuracy, the interpretability, the complexity and the scalability of the model.
 The best model would be XGBoost.
+The mean Cross-Validation Accuracy is 0.8942.
-The AUC score for the case is 0.7927 this is closer to 1 than all the other AUC scores.
+The AUC score for the XGBoost is 0.7927 this is closer to 1 than all the other AUC scores.
 The F1 Score is 0.2621.
 The accuracy is 0.8852.
 The precision is 0.6176.
 The recall is 0.1663.

-The next best model would be Logistic Regression.
+The next best model would be tie between Logistic Regression and Multi-layer Perceptron.
+Logistic Regression
+The mean Cross-Validation Accuracy is 0.8941
-AUC score for the case is 0.7894.
-The mean Cross-Validation Accuracy is 0.8916.
+The AUC score for the Logistic Regression is 0.7894.
 The F1 Score is 0.2632.
 The accuracy is 0.8844.
 The precision is 0.6028.
 The recall is 0.1683.

-The third best model would be Decision Trees.
+Multi-layer Perceptron
+The mean Cross-Validation Accuracy is 0.8941.
-AUC score for the case is 0.7891.
-The mean Cross-Validation Accuracy is 0.8917.
-The F1 Score is 0.2609.
-The accuracy is 0.8844.
-The precision is 0.6043.
-The recall is 0.1663.
+The AUC score for the Multi-layer Perceptron is 0.7102.
+The F1 Score is 0.3166.
+The accuracy is 0.5419.
+The precision is 0.1937.
+The recall is 0.8653.